rpgreview/papersandpaychecks/cow-orkers.md

 Sense (Insight)		+1	+1		+2

 ### 5.1.4 Nile, First Floor

+The second level of Nile is primarily for what are effectively salespeople and customer relations, even though they all go by the name "Business Development Managers".
+Not that they manage anybody, but having "manager" on their curriculum vitae looks good when they leave the first and apply for work at other companies.
+Little do they know that if they ever do leave the firm, Nile has a series of operatives to ensure that their period of unemployment will be long and painfully, and when they crawl back begging for re-employment, the gracious Nile will provide it to them - at a much reduced salary.

+In a perverse inversion of certain other companies in the real world, the manual and directly productive workers in Nile have the sort of workplace that is actually fairly good from a worker's perspective, and in some ways even beneficial for productivity.
+"A happy worker is a productive worker", or so the saying goes.
+On this level however, the workloads are excessive, and the workers - sorry "professionals", as they like to call themselves - are definitely not happy at all.
+With nearly all believing however that the path to success is through unpaid overtime and backstabbing one's fellow worker's it is unlikely that they are going to be happy any time soon.

+The main exception to this sordid set of affairs is Archives and Information Technology, a small team which manages physical records and a modest datacentre.
+Whilst their in-group camadraderie is exceptional, mainly because of a range of similar interests and worldview, their view of the rest of the company is perhaps too honest, if such a thing can exist.
+They know exactly what sort of company Nile is, and what sort of people their cow-orkers on this level are like - and they're not particularly fond of them.

+**F1 Customer Relations ("The Bugbears")**

+There is approximately fifteen people working in customer relations, each with their own small office, with a number of modest-sized business meeting rooms.
+It is here that potential clients are taking for briefings, as well as were job interviews (such as those for the PCs) are conducted.
+The meeting rooms have the sort of sterile and disheartening atmosphere that empowers the presenters, and acts as a psychic attack on the visitors - and this is meant in a very literal sense.

+The Projector  E+3 S+1 F+2 P+1 (Performer)
+Characteristic	Value	Bonus
+Strength	5	-3	Profession	Monster
+Intelligence	13	+1	Level		1
+Wisdom		10	+0	Movement (running)	0
+Dexterity	5	-3	Wounds (Physical)
+Perception	16	+2	Wounds (Mental)
+Charisma	12	+1	Wounds (Social)
+Skill		Char	Train	Other	Total
+Sense (ESP)	+1	+3	+2	+6

+The Projector is a dangerous and malicious object that seems to feed of the killer vibes of Nile's Customer Relations professionals.
+When giving a presentation, The Projector uses the hum of the equipment and gentle smell of burning dust to engage in a subtle psychic attack on multiple visiting targets in the room, causing Mental Bruises, and even Mental Wounds if they have to sit through a particularly long session.
+The effects of the Bruises is to causes despondancy and despair among the recipients; if they are reduced to zero bruises, they were be willing to come to an agreement over whatever grievance they had with Nile, or agree to a new contract etc, with modifications according to the "reasonableness" of what is being offered.

+The Customer Relations team, unsurprising, has a very good reputation within the company for Getting Things Done, and having a very successful run of negotiated contracts.

 Customer Relations (Bugbears)
 ·  Permanently has a sign outside that staff are needed, with the appropriate lies.